apocalyptech/hades_cheat/README.md

 * Fishing is easier (no fake-outs, "perfect" window is doubled)
 * God Mode is improved by 20%
 * Keepsakes level up every 2 encounters (instead of 25 + 50)
+* Mid-level Charon shops will always have shoplifting opportunity

 Note that none of that is necessarily exhaustive -- I wouldn't be surprised if there are some unbuffed damage values, and various shop items have not